-13 Minimum GSO ES elevation angle
+5 Minimum GSO ES elevation angle

-15 Methodology to assess potential changes to Rec.
-ITU-R S.1503

-16 Removal of X angle PFD mask format
+6 Removal of X angle PFD mask format

-18 Clarification of the (theta, phi) coordinates used by Recommendation ITU-R S.1503
+7 Clarification of the (theta, phi) coordinates used by Recommendation ITU-R S.1503

-Among these identified items, some of them require an update of Appendix 4 to be effectively implemented (items 1, 2, and 4).
+Among these identified items, some of them require an update of Appendix 4 to be effectively implemented (items 1, 2, and 6).

+Note that the CPM Report to WRC-23 includes the following additional field:

+A.14.d.x4: the likelihood of a non-geostationary satellite having an alpha angle in degrees that is less than or equal to a set of given values defined for a range of latitudes, where the alpha angle is the minimum topocentric angle between the line to a non-GSO satellite and the line to any point on the visible geostationary arc.
+Note: Can only be specified if the minimum track duration in A.14.d.8 is set to zero

+The algorithm that would use this field was not included in the revision to Recommendation ITU-R S.1503 and it is proposed that this field is not included in the revision of the Appendix 4 parameters.

 List of relevant documents

 ITU-Documentation (Recommendations, Reports, other)

-4A/856 - Chairman’s Report of the 6th WP 4A meeting, Section 4.3

 CPM23-2/259 – Final CPM Report for WRC-23 agenda item 7, Topic D

 ITU-R Recommendation S.1503 Recommendation ITU-R S.1503: Functional description to be used in developing software tools for determining conformity of non-geostationary-satellite orbit fixed-satellite service systems or networks with limits contained in Article 22 of the Radio Regulations

-Annex 2 to 4A/691 - Preliminary draft revision of Recommendation ITU-R S.1503-3

-Annex 8 to 4A/691 – WD towards Preliminary draft revision of Recommendation ITU-R S.1503-3
+SG 4/92: Draft revision of Recommendation ITU-R S.1503-3 - Functional description to be used in developing software tools for determining conformity of non-geostationary-satellite orbit fixed-satellite service systems or networks with limits contained in Article 22 of the Radio Regulations

 CEPT and/or ECC Documentation (Decisions, Recommendations, Reports)

 EU Documentation (Directives, Decisions, Recommendations, other), if applicable